woocommerce/woocommerce-rest-api-docs/source/includes/v3/_introduction.md

 ```

 ## Webhooks ##

+@TODO needs update!
+Now we have an visual endpoint for it!

 Webhooks are an experimental feature in the v2 REST API.
 They must be managed using the REST API endpoints as a UI is not yet available.
 The `WC_Webhook` class manages all data storage/retrieval from the custom post type, as well as enqueuing a webhook's actions and processing/delivering/logging the webhook.
 On `woocommerce_init`, active webhooks are loaded and their associated hooks are added.